User Perceptions vs. Proxy LLM Judges: Privacy and Helpfulness in LLM Responses to Privacy-Sensitive Scenarios: Background and Related Work

 \subsection{Helpfulness and Privacy-Preservation Ability of LLM-Generated Content}

-Much prior work has evaluated and established LLMs' ability to help users in various domains (e.g., summarizing text, drafting emails, answering medical questions, recommending products) ~\cite{asthana_summaries_2025,chen_gmail_2019,mastropaolo_robustness_2023,singhal_large_2023,guha_legalbench_2023,miura_understanding_2025,xue_does_2024,li_emails_2025,lin_llm_2025}.
-Yet, privacy preserving behavior at inference time has received comparatively less attention~\cite{mireshghallah_can_2023,mireshghallah_trust_2024,shao_privacylens_2024}.
-ConfAIde adapts contextual integrity into a benchmark and shows that LLMs disclose sensitive details in open-ended generation~\cite{mireshghallah_can_2023}.
-More recently, PrivacyLens builds on ConfAIde by collecting 493 privacy-sensitive seeds grounded in regulations, prior privacy literature, and crowdsourcing, then expanding them into expressive scenarios.
-These scenarios capture complex, task-oriented contexts (e.g., multi-turn message histories, email exchanges) in which LLMs are asked to complete a user task (e.g., drafting a social media post from prior messages).
-Using this framework, the authors report that LLMs can leak sensitive information in 26--39\% of the evaluated scenarios~\cite{shao_privacylens_2024}.
-Further, in LLM-assisted tasks, a privacy---helpfulness trade-off arises: aggressive redaction or evasive replies can reduce disclosure but undermine utility, whereas detailed answers improve usefulness while increasing risk~\cite{yermilov_privacy-_2023,bai_constitutional_2022,zhang_its_2024}.
+Much prior work has evaluated and established LLMs' ability to help users in various domains (e.g., summarizing text, drafting emails, answering medical questions, recommending products) ~\cite{asthana_summaries_2025,chen_gmail_2019,guha_legalbench_2023,li_emails_2025,lin_llm_2025,mastropaolo_robustness_2023,miura_understanding_2025,singhal_large_2023,xue_does_2024}.
+Yet, privacy-preserving behavior at inference time has received comparatively less attention~\cite{mireshghallah_trust_2024,mireshghallah_can_2024,shao_privacylens_2024}.
+ConfAIde adapts CI into a benchmark and shows that LLMs disclose sensitive details in open-ended generation~\cite{mireshghallah_can_2024}.
+More recently, Shao et~al.\ developed PrivacyLens, expanding 493 seeds grounded in regulations, prior privacy literature, and crowdsourcing, into expressive privacy-sensitive scenarios.
+These scenarios capture complex, task-oriented contexts (e.g., multi-turn messages) in which LLMs are asked to complete a task (e.g., draft a response).
+Using PrivacyLens, the authors report that LLMs can leak sensitive information 26--39\% of the time~\cite{shao_privacylens_2024}.
+Further, in LLM-assisted tasks, a privacy--helpfulness trade-off arises: aggressive redaction or evasive replies can reduce disclosure but undermine utility, whereas detailed answers improve usefulness while increasing risks~\cite{yermilov_privacy_2023,bai_constitutional_2022,zhang_its_2024}.
 Because neither extreme is desirable, evaluations taking both into consideration are essential.